-Program prerequisites: The courses in the prerequisite portion of the Early Childhood Education Program prepare students for the professional sequences in Phases I, II, and III.
-Along with these prerequisite courses, ECE students must complete one half day/week of field experiences in designated professional development schools (PDSs) and one half day/week in the Onica Prall Child Development Laboratory School (O.P.
-C.D.L.).
+The courses in the prerequisite portion of the Early Childhood Education Program prepare students for the professional sequences in Phases I, II, and III.
+Along with these prerequisite courses, ECE students must complete field experiences in designated professional development schools (PDSs), including one half day/week observation in the Onica Prall Child Development Laboratory School (O.P.C.D.L.).
 While completing prerequisite courses, ECE students must obtain Maryland's minimum passing score on Praxis I.

-EDUC 204 Foundations for Effective Teaching-3 credits EDUC 223 Childhood Development-3 credits or EDUC 532 Human Development: Childhood-3 credits EDUC 224 Processes and Acquisition of Reading-3 credits EDUC 236 Children and Youth with Exceptionalities-3 credits

-^{}Courses at the 500-level are open only to students who have earned a baccalaureate degree and have been accepted to Hood's Graduate School.
+EDUC 204 Foundations for Effective Teaching-3 credits EDUC 223 Childhood Development-3 credits or EDUC 532 Human Development: Childhood-3 credits EDUC 224 or 515 Processes and Acquisition of Reading-3 credits EDUC 236 Children and Youth with Exceptionalities-3 credits Courses at the 500-level are open only to students who have earned a baccalaureate degree and have been accepted to Hood's Graduate School.

-Phase I: Entry to Phase I is contingent upon (1) successful completion of prerequisite courses, (2) successful performance in prerequisite field experiences, and (3) meeting Maryland's minimum passing score on Praxis I. Along with these courses, Early Childhood Education students must complete one half day/week of field experiences in a designated school and one half day/week in the O.P.C.D.L.
-School.
-By the end of Phase I, ECE students submit their Entry Portfolio and application for entrance into Phase II.
+Phase I: Entry to Phase I is contingent upon (1) successful completion of prerequisite courses, (2) successful performance in prerequisite field experiences, and (3) meeting Maryland's minimum passing score on Praxis I. By the end of Phase I, ECE students submit their Entry Portfolio and application for entrance into Phase II.

-EDUC 316 Reading Instruction-3 credits or EDUC 518

-Reading Instruction: Elementary-3 credits

-EDUC 320 Science Curriculum, Methods and Materials in Kinder-

-garten-Primary Education-2 credits

-EDUC 324 Theory and Practice in Early Childhood Education-

-4 credits

-EDUC 330 Social Studies Curriculum, Methods and Materials in
+EDUC 316 Reading Instruction-3 credits or EDUC 518 Reading Instruction: Elementary-3 credits EDUC 320 Science Curriculum, Methods and Materials in Kindergarten- Primary Education-2 credits EDUC 324 Theory and Practice in Early Childhood Education-4 credits EDUC 330 Social Studies Curriculum, Methods and Materials in Kindergarten Primary Education-2 credits

-Kindergarten-Primary Education-

-2 credits

 Phase II: Entry to Phase II is contingent upon (1) successful completion of Phase I courses, (2) successful performance in Phase I field placements, (3) 2.75 G.P.A. overall and in education courses, and (4) a score of "Basic" or higher on the Entry Portfolio.
 Phase II is the initial semester of the yearlong internship.
 Students participate in full-time course work and field experiences in a designated PDS.
+Phase II courses are only open to students admitted to the yearlong internship.
+Phase II courses must be taken concurrently.
+When Phase II students are not in class, they are interning in a PDS.
 During Phase II, ECE students initiate work on the Exit Portfolio.

-EDUC 317 EDUC 321 Materials for Teaching Reading-3 credits Early Childhood Education Mathematics Curriculum, Methods and Materials-3 credits EDUC 340 Assessment for Reading Instruction-3 credits EDUC 347 Classroom Organization and Management-3 credits EDUC 349 Teaching Internship I in Early Childhood and Special Education-2 credits EDUC 360 Introduction to the Teaching Internship-1 credit
+EDUC 317 Materials for Teaching Reading-3 credits EDUC 321 Early Childhood Education Mathematics Curriculum, Methods and Materials-3 credits EDUC 340 Assessment for Reading Instruction-3 credits EDUC 347 Classroom Organization and Management-3 credits EDUC 349 Teaching Internship I in Early Childhood and Special Education- 2 credits EDUC 360 Introduction to the Teaching Internship-1 credit

 Phase III: Entry into Phase III is contingent upon (1) successful completion of Phase II courses, (2) successful performance in Phase II internship, and (3) 2.75 G.P.A. overall and in education courses.
 The ECE student will be engaged in a full-time teaching internship in designated Professional Development Schools.
+Phase III courses are only open to students who have successfully completed Phase II and have been approved to continue in the yearlong internship.
 Toward the end of Phase III and in partial fulfillment of program requirements, the ECE student submits the Exit Portfolio, which must meet the rating score of "Basic" or higher.
 Completion of Phase III and the certification program is contingent upon meeting Maryland's minimum passing score on the Praxis II test.

-EDUC 459 Teaching Internship in the Kindergarten and the Primary Grade-12 credits EDUC 460 Professional Development Seminar-3 credits
+EDUC 459 Teaching Internship in Kindergarten and Primary Grade-12 credits EDUC 460 Professional Development Seminar-3 credits